a-polyudov/klin/README.md

 ## Project status
-This is a personal R&D project and it is still in developing stage.
+This is a personal R&D project, and it is still in the development stage.

-Now it was testing only with Google Chrome.
+Currently, it has only been tested with Google Chrome.

 ## Build